 Sunday, June 6, 2021 – 11:30am

-As most of you know, our Choir Director, Zen Kuriyama, will be leaving us this June in preparation for joining the novitiate for the USA East Province of the Jesuits in Syracuse this August.
-Zen has been with us for 2 years and in that time has become a beloved member of our community.
-He has directed our choir with sensitivity and with careful adherence to the themes of the worship services.
-He has also been faced with the difficulties of keeping this all going during a pandemic!
-His patience with us as we navigated the a cappella app and his untiringly positive attitude have enabled CCW to maintain its musical standards, even from our own little screen boxes!
-We will be celebrating with Zen in person on June 6th. at 11:30 am. at the church with coffee, juice and goodies.
-Please join us in giving him a good CCW send-off.
+Our Choir Director, Zen Kuriyama, left us last June in preparation for joining the novitiate for the USA East Province of the Jesuits in Syracuse in August.
+Zen had been with us for 2 years and in that time had become a beloved member of our community.
+He directed our choir with sensitivity and with careful adherence to the themes of the worship services.
+He was also faced with the difficulties of keeping this all going during a pandemic!
+His patience with us as we navigated the a cappella app and his untiringly positive attitude enabled CCW to maintain its musical standards, even from our own little screen boxes!
+We celebrated with Zen in person at the church with coffee, juice and goodies.

-On June 3 at 7 p.m., MetroWest Climate Solutions will host a discussion on PFAS, the “forever chemicals,” – a class of toxic chemicals found in everyday products such as non-stick pans and stain-repellant fabrics and clothing.
-Because these synthetic compounds do not break down in the environment (easily), these chemicals are showing up as contaminants in drinking water systems around the country.
-What can be done about this growing problem and how much should we worry?
-To register for the webinar, click on PFAS Program.
-Speakers will include Dr. Laurel Schaider, Senior Scientist, Silent Spring Institute, and Laura Spark, Senior Policy Advocate for Clean Water Action.
-The program will be moderated by Elizabeth Saunders, Massachusetts State Director at Clean Water.
-Clean Water Action is a leading environmental advocacy organization on toxics in Massachusetts and spearheaded the coalition that successfully fought for the Children and Firefighters Protection Act, banning toxic flame retardants, enacted early this year.
+MetroWest Climate Solutions hosted a discussion on PFAS, the “forever chemicals,” – a class of toxic chemicals found in everyday products such as non-stick pans and stain-repellant fabrics and clothing.
+Because these synthetic compounds do not break down easily in the environment, these chemicals are showing up as contaminants in drinking water systems around the country.
+We explored what can be done about this growing problem and how much should we worry.